 After you finish adding the lyrics, you have all of the basic elements for a good lyric video.
 Watch your video preview through to see if you want to add any other style elements.

-You can add images that appear only during certain sections of the video by using the "Timeline" tool.
+You can add images that appear only during certain sections of the video by using the timeline.
 Adjust how long any layer lasts and when it is visible.

-After the view preview looks correct, click "Publish" to process the MP4.
+After the view preview looks correct, click "Export" to process the MP4.
 Kapwing will burn all of the lyrics, music, and visual elements together into a single video file.
-Usually, it takes about 1-3 minutes for Kapwing to finish processing the video.

 After your video is processed, the text of the lyrics will be embedded directly in the video.
 You can share the Kapwing URL with your friends so that they can watch and experience the video with you.
 Or, you can download the video to publish it to social media or share the file with your friends.